Controller design and experimental evaluation of a motorised assistance for a patient transfer floor lift: Controller Design

+The controller needs to specify the desired motor force $F_d$, as a function of the force read at the handle $F_{user}$ and the wheel velocity $\dot{x}_1$ that is also measured and available to the controller, see Fig. \ref{fig:control}.
+The desired assistance force is enforced at low-level by a high-bandwidth current controller.
+Note that the angle of the patient balancing in the sling in not measured.
-The first option (Figure \ref{fig:Friction_Compensation}), is a friction compensation controller, which estimates the resistive force at the wheel using a velocity measurement and compensates it with the motorised wheel \cite{sehoon_oh_sensor_2005}.
-This approach has the advantage of allowing the user to push on the system at any contact point since the user force measurement is not required.
-However, the approach has drawbacks and risk issues to which the floor-lift application is particularly sensitive.
-The variety of external conditions, such as the floor type (carpet, concrete, parquet) or the weight of the patient makes it difficult to precisely estimate the resistive force at the wheel.
-Furthermore, with aggressive compensations of the friction force, there is a risk of overestimating the friction that could lead to system instability.

-The second option (Figure \ref{fig:Torque_control}), is a force amplification scheme.
-Leveraging an instrumented handle, the user's force is measured and filtered in real time.
-The motor is asked to provide assistance force ($F_d$) proportional to the user's force.

-The third option (Figure \ref{fig:speed_control}), is an admittance control scheme that uses both sensors (wheel velocity and user's force).
-A velocity controller is used at low levels to impose a wheel motion.
-The desired wheel velocity is computed by an outer loop that consists of a virtual dynamic model (mass damper) which input is the user force at the handle.
+Three main families of approaches were developed and compared in a preliminary phase, see figure \ref{fig:architecture_comparison}. \textbf{1)} The first option (Figure \ref{fig:Friction_Compensation}), a friction compensation controller, estimates the resistive force at the wheel using a velocity measurement and compensates it with the motorized wheel \cite{sehoon_oh_sensor_2005}.
+This approach has the advantage of allowing the user to push on the system at any contact point, since the user's force measurement is not required.
+However, the approach has drawbacks and risk issues, to which the floor-lift application is particularly sensitive.
+The variety of external conditions, such as the floor type (carpet, concrete, parquet) or the weight of the patient, makes it difficult to precisely estimate the resistive force at the wheel.
+This could lead to dangerous undesired behaviors from the lift in unforeseen situations. \textbf{2)} The second option (Figure \ref{fig:Torque_control}), is a force amplification scheme.
+Leveraging the instrumented handle, the user's force is measured and filtered in real time.
+The motor is then asked to provide an assistance force ($F_d$) proportional to the user's force, i.e. thus amplifying the provided user force at the handle. \textbf{3)} The third option (Figure \ref{fig:speed_control}), is an admittance control scheme that uses both sensors (wheel velocity and user's force).
+A velocity controller is used at low levels to impose a wheel motion at high bandwidth.
+The desired wheel velocity is computed by an outer loop that consists of a virtual dynamic model (mass-damper) for which the input is the user force at the handle.